Stivan1999/portfolio-website/README.md

 BUILD THE FRONTEND (HTML, CSS, JAVASCRIPTS)

 1. Create the Home/Landing page

-   1. Navigation Bar/Menu
+   - Navigation Bar/Menu

-      1. Work item #1: Create the skeleton for the navigation bar in HTMLW
+     - Work item #1: Create the skeleton for the navigation bar in HTMLW
-      2. Work item #2: Style the navigation bar in style.css
+     - Work item #2: Style the navigation bar in style.css
-      3. Work item #3 part #1: Make the navigation bar responsive Work item #3 part #2: Add a menu and exit buttons to get in and out of the side responsive navigation bar.
+     - Work item #3 part #1: Make the navigation bar responsive Work item #3 part #2: Add a menu and exit buttons to get in and out of the side responsive navigation bar.

-   2. Work item #4: cretae the rest of the Home/Landing page (text, image)
+   - Work item #4: cretae the rest of the Home/Landing page (text, image)

 2. Create "contact me" page

-   1.

-3. Create another page (About me)
-4. Verify that I can navigate between the pages using flask
-5. TBD
-6. TBD
-7. TBD
+   - Add HTML code
+   - Style the page
+   - Make the page responsive.

-IMPORTANT NOTE for myself and anyone reading this: I am by no mean a web developer or have had experience with that (at least up until I finish this project).
-I am also not planning on becoming a web developer.
+IMPORTANT NOTE for myself and anyone reading this: I am by no mean a web developer or have had experience with that (at least up until I finish this project) so this will be kind of messy.
+I am also not planning on becoming a web developer but wanted to know/learn how websites are styled and structured from scratch.

 My main GOAL is to create a one-stop portfolio website by the end of this year (2023) and learn new things,know how websites are created from scratch, and have fun as much as possible along the way.
 With that being said, I am going to follow two sources to accomplish my goal: